programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 This information could help you correct the text.
 For instance, it would be possible to output all words whose OCR annotation is below a certain confidence threshold in a different colour for manual verification.

-# Combining Layout and CharacterRecognition
+# Combining Layout and Character Recognition

 Combining the two tools is not as straightforward as it should be since Google Vision, unfortunately, does not allow the user to set a detection area using coordinates before the OCR process takes place.
 However, there are (at least) two ways to go about it.